bdevel/crudmatic/README.md

 ## Styling and Javascript

-Crudable uses Bootstrap 5 for styling.
+Crudmatic uses Bootstrap 5 for styling.
 Include Bootstrap CSS and JS in your layout:

 ```html
 <!-- app/views/layouts/application.html.erb -->